 One comment I have heard is that "homogenous copper bullets are great because they cause less meat damage".
 This statement must surely speak for itself.
 The narrower the wound, the greater the risk of a slow kill.

-Again, please do not attempt to eliminate the suffering of one species of animal, only to put others through greater suffering.
+Please do not attempt to eliminate the suffering of one species of animal, only to put others through greater suffering.

 I believe hunting is a fundamental aspect of our genetic makeup.
 It is not for everyone but many do feel the calling in the same way a woman can have a deep desire to become a mother.
 My one desire is to see game animals, the very animals which give us energy and replace our very cells, treated with the utmost love and respect.

-If you find the resources on this website to be valuable, we would be sincerely grateful if you would consider making a donation to help us cover the costs of the website and to assist us to continue our research and testing into the future.
+FOUND THIS ARTICLE HELPFUL?If you find the resources on this website to be valuable, we would be sincerely grateful if you would consider making a donation to help us cover the costs of the website and to assist us to continue our research and testing into the future.
 It doesn't matter whether your donation is big or small - it makes all the difference!